-Te Waipounamu, the stunning South Island of New Zealand, gobsmacks holidaymakers and thrill seekers from across the globe.
+Te Waipounamu — the stunning South Island of New Zealand — gobsmacks holidaymakers from across the globe.

 The South Island pushes the boundaries on extreme sports and spectacular natural vistas, combining the two into one of the greatest adventure playgrounds on earth.
 Equally, this is a destination that offers amazing cultural and culinary experiences.
 It’s the complete holiday package!

-Here are ten top things to do on the South Island that will leave you absolutely breathless.
+Here are ten top things to do on the South Island.

 Experience the majesty of Milford Sound